andreagiassi/microservice-rbac-user-management/README.md

 Everything should be up and running using your local MySql :)

 ### Setup a ready and empty RBAC
+Set up your MySql instance and create the empty database "users":

+    CREATE DATABASE IF NOT EXISTS users;

 Open the application.properties file located in /src/main/resources.

-Set the username and password of your MySql database that you want to use:
+Set the username and password of the user of your MySql database that you want to use:

     spring.datasource.username=yourMySqlUser
     spring.datasource.password=yourMySqlUserStrongPassword

 For production environment consider creating a specific MySql user for the "users" database and a strong password.

-Set the db properties as below:
+Disable the demo data setting the database properties as below:

     # enable initialization using schema.sql and data.sql
     spring.datasource.initialize=false